 Major in Cinema Studies

-The interdisciplinary major in Cinema Studies consists of eleven courses, completed with a grade of C or better, and with a minimum of five courses at the 300 level or above.
+The interdisciplinary Major in Cinema Studies consists of eleven courses, completed with a grade of C or better, and with a minimum of five courses at the 300 level or above.
 Majors choose one of two options: “History and Theory” or “Production and Criticism.”

 All majors must complete the following core requirements:

 1. Two introductory courses, Introduction to Film I, and Introduction to Film II (01:175:201 and 01:175:202).
-Close Readings of Cinema (01:175:210) may be substituted for either 01:175:201 or 202;
+These courses are offered every year; generally, Intro I is offered in the fall, and Intro II is offered in the spring.
+Close Readings of Cinema (01:175:210 OR 01:354:210), offered occasionally, may be substituted for either 01:175:201 or 202.

 Five additional courses are required for each option.